TheSongOfEnderion/josee/Chapters/Chapter 12 - Sailing.md

 Now left with a large vessel and a fuck-ton of money, Josee ordered the large ship to sail south.

-In the ship's steering wheel, a man with a curly beard and a plump belly stood.
-He was wearing a blue shorts and a vest made of leather.
+In the ship's steering wheel, a man with a curly beard and short stature stood.
+He was wearing blue shorts and a vest made of leather.

-Josee walked besides him as he begun steering the ship.
+Josee stood besides him as he begun steering the ship.
 She was wearing a humble brown dress that fit her slender body quite nicely.
 Her hair was tied in a bun, with a small wooden stick holding it.
-Besides her, Schulga stood wit ha white long sleeve, a leather vest, and a leather pants.
-His silver hair was tied in a ponytail.
+Besides her, Schulga stood with a white long sleeve, a leather vest, and leather pants.
+His silver hair  tied in a ponytail.

 "...
-Mornon", Josee spoke his name.
+Mormo", Josee spoke his name.
 He was one of the veteran villagers who knew how to steer a ship.

 "...
 Keep going south until you see the Three Peak islands", Josee commanded as they left the sea gates of the Free city into the vast sea.

-""W-What?!"", both Schulga and Mornon stared at her with great alarm.
+""W-What?!"", both Schulga and Mormo stared at her with great alarm.

 "Milady, we can't go there!", Schulga grit his teeth, "That's pirate area!"

-"Sir Schulga is right!", Mornon hastily added, "They will attack us the moment we stepped inside!"
+"Sir Schulga is right!", Mormo hastily added, "They will attack us the moment we arrive!"

 "...
 Huh?", Josee rolled her eyes.